AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 ### ashAVAX Token

-ashAVAX is an ERC20 token that represents AVAX staked within the Ash protocol.
-Unlike staked AVAX, it is liquid, meaning that it can be transferred, traded, or used in other DeFi applications.
+ashAVAX is an ERC-20 token that represents AVAX staked within the Ash protocol.
+To receive rewards, a user has to lock its ashAVAX tokens for a minimum of 2 weeks.
+The longer the lock, the higher the rewards.

-The total supply of ashAVAX reflects the amount of AVAX deposited into the protocol combined with staking rewards.

 ashAVAX tokens are minted upon AVAX deposited in the community pool at a 1:1 ratio.
 When AVAX are withdrawn from the community pool, ashAVAX are burned following the same 1:1 ratio.

 ### ASH Token

-ASH is an ERC-20 governance token that allows users to vote for the Subnets they want the Ash protocol to validate.

-All users that are liquid-staking<sup> [6](#glossary)</sup> AVAX in the Ash community pool will receive ASH rewards.
+All users that are staking AVAX in the Ash community pool will receive ASH tokens as rewards. **ASH is an ERC-20 token** that can be staked to receive veASH tokens.

-ASH can be used to vote in the DAO for:
+veASH is used to vote in the DAO for:

-- Choosing the Subnets validated by the Ash validator nodes<sup> [4](#glossary)</sup> and the number of nodes<sup> [3](#glossary)</sup> allocated to each Subnet
+- Choosing the allocation of the protocol validation power: which Subnets validated by the Ash validator nodes<sup> [4](#glossary)</sup> and the number of nodes<sup> [3](#glossary)</sup> allocated to each of them
 - Electing the node operators that will spin up new validators using AVAX from the community pool

 A public sale will occur after the launch of the protocol.